arvind6599/Autonomous-Truck-Sim/README.md

  ### traffic.py
  Combined traffic: Used to communicate with all vehicles in traffic scenario.

- vehicleSUMO: Creates a vehicle. with specified starting position, velocity and class.
+ vehicleSUMO: Creates a vehicle with specified starting position, velocity and class.

  ### vehicleModelGarage.py
- Contains different truck models that can be utilized in the simulaation.
+ Contains truck models that can be utilized in the simulation.